beego/beedoc/en-US/quickstart/new.md

 	13-11-26 10:43:14 [TRAC] Directory(/gopath/src/quickstart)
 	13-11-26 10:43:14 [INFO] Start building...

 We have a web application running on port `8080` (the default port of Beego) now.
 It's amazing, isn't it?
-Why can we do that without nginx or apache.
+We can do that without nginx or apache.
 Yes, you are right.
-Go has already implemented all the functions we need for network layer and beego encapsulated them so we don't need nginx or apache here.
-Let's see our application in browser now:
+Go has already implemented all the functions we need for the network layer and beego encapsulated them so we don't need nginx or apache here.
+Let's look at our application in the browser now:

 ![](../images/beerun.png)

 Are you excited?
-Isn't it so easy to create web applications?
-Let's dive into the project and see how does everything work.
+Isn't it so easy to create a web application?
+Let's dive into the project and see how everything works in the [next section](router.md).